-As of [Month] [Date], 2001, the members of the Board of Directors, beneficially owned and had voting control over a total of [] shares, or %, of the Class A common stock, and beneficially owned and had voting control over [] shares, or %, of the Class B common stock.
+As of January 1, 2001, the members of the Board of Directors, beneficially owned and had voting control over a total of 30,450 shares, or less than 1% of the Class A common stock, and beneficially owned and had voting control over 2,722,625 shares, or approximately 1.1%, of the Class B common stock.
 The directors are not required to vote "FOR" the Amendment, but have indicated that it is their intention to do so.
 The directors may have different interests from you in voting on the Amendment.

 Morgan Stanley is a full service securities firm engaged in securities trading and brokerage activities, as well as providing investment banking, financing, and financial advisory services.
-In the ordinary course of our trading, brokerage and financing activities, Morgan Stanley or its affiliates may at any time hold long or short positions, and may trade or otherwise effect transactions, for its own account, Raytheon's account or the accounts of customers, in debt or equity securities or senior loans of Raytheon.
+In the ordinary course of its trading, brokerage and financing activities, Morgan Stanley or its affiliates may at any time hold long or short positions, and may trade or otherwise effect transactions, for its own account, Raytheon's account or the accounts of customers, in debt or equity securities or senior loans of Raytheon.
 In addition, from time to time, Morgan Stanley has provided and may in the future provide financial advisory and financing services to Raytheon and has received fees and may receive in the future in connection with such services.